cypress-io/cypress/docs/source/api/commands/click.md

 The events are fired to spec, including the coordinates of where the event took place.

-At the moment, `mouseover` and `mouseout` events are *not* fired. {% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %} if you need this to be fixed.
+At the moment, `mouseover` and `mouseout` events are *not* fired. {% open_an_issue %} if you need this to be fixed.

 Additionally if the `mousedown` event causes the element to be removed from the DOM, the remaining events should continue to be fired, but to the resulting element left below the removed element.
-This has also not been implemented. {% url 'Open an issue' https://github.com/cypress-io/cypress/issues/new %} if you need this to be fixed.
+This has also not been implemented. {% open_an_issue %} if you need this to be fixed.

 **Focus is given to the first focusable element**